afrah1510/AI-Driven-Automated-Security-Monitoring-and-Reporting-System/README.md

 * Vehicle detection using YOLO models
 * License plate detection using YOLO models
 * Cropping of license plate regions from detected vehicles
-* Incident classification using CNN and MobileNetV2 models
 * Model training and evaluation using image datasets

 ⚠️ **Note:**